DevExpress-Live/devextreme-react-template-theme-demo/README.md

-# The React specific part of Theme Selector implementation
+# DevExtreme React Template Theme Selector and Authentication

+## To add a theme

 The [variables.css](react/src/themes/generated/variables.css) should be declared in [main.js](react/src/App.js) file.
 The following configuration row should be deleted: `"postinstall": "npm run build-themes"` from [package.json](react/package.json)